willroberts/openrvs-registry/README.md

 ## Deployments

-There is an existing deployment of this software at http://64.225.54.237/servers
+There is an existing deployment at http://64.225.54.237/servers

 If you'd like to stand up a new deployment: